mike-molnar/nanopore-workflow/README.md

 cp Snakefile config.yaml /path/to/samples
 ```

-Modify the `config.yaml` to represent the information for the necessary files and directories.
-The workflow is currently designed to have a single FASTQ, and a single sequencing summary file in a folder named `fastq` that is within a folder named after the sample.
-The `config.yaml` file provides two examples of how to format the initial files and directories before running the workflow.
+Modify the `config.yaml` file to represent the information for the necessary files and directories of your sample(s).
+The workflow is currently designed to have a single FASTQ, and a single sequencing summary file in a folder named `fastq` that is in a folder named after the sample.
+The `config.yaml` file provides an example of how to format the initial files and directories before running the workflow.